Frequently asked questions

 When should a lawn be dethatched?

-Power raking is a restorative service rather than a maintenance service therefore it should be done when the conditions of the lawn warrant action.
-When a layer of dead grass either matted on the soil surface or suspended in the canopy exceeds a thickness of .5 inch or there is a significant amount of moss, it's time to power rake.
+Dethatching is a service that should be done when the conditions of the lawn warrant action.
+It's time to dethatch when there's an accumulation of moss, thatch, or tree debris in the lawn that's occupying a significant amount of space that could otherwise be healthy grass.
+Some lawns are relatively clean of debris and do not need to be dethatched.
 On our reservation form you may request that we offer our professional opinion about whether or not power raking will benefit your lawn.

-Power raking is an excellent way to disturb soil prior to seeding for improved germination.
+Cultivating soil with a power rake prior to seeding can improve germination.
 The power rake creates shallow furrows from which the seed can sprout.
 Overseeding is recommended for lawns thinned by power raking of thatch and moss.

 What is overseeding?